Recap of Supernatural Season 1, Episode 5:

 - Dreaming of Things to Come

-- Dark Secret: All of Mary's victims have one, but more importantly Sam.
+- Dark Secret: All of Mary's victims have one, and, more importantly, Sam.

 - Deadpan Snarker: Sam.